Sülzbach (Sulm): Catchment area

-The catchment area of the Sülzbach covers 4.7 km² and has a triangular shape.
+The catchment area of the Sülzbach covers 4.7 km^{2} and has a triangular shape.
 Its northeastern tip lies on the plateau of the Gagernberg, from where the watershed runs in a southwesterly direction via Galgenberg, Rauhberg and the Sülzbacher Altenberg to the mouth.
 Beyond lies the large catchment area of the Dimbach, which drains to the Brettach via the Schwabbach, and that of the Seebächle in the southeast.
 To the west, beyond the range of hills that accompany the southbound section of the Sülzbach to the right, lies the parallel valley of the Wetterischbach, which flows through Grantschen, and the catchment area boundary extends north up to the Prinzessinwäldle on the ridge of the Wildenberg, where the northwestern tip of the catchment area lies.
 On the remainder of the eastward part of the watershed on the north side over the Buch, where the highest point at 317.7 m above sea level is located, and the Schönenberg back to the Gagernberg, first the larger Eberbach, which flows into the Sulm shortly before Erlenbach, competes in the north, then the Dimbach again.

 More than three quarters of the catchment area lies in open land, the remaining wooded part is limited to the high and north-facing slopes, while the south-facing slopes are mostly used for viticulture.